svtcore/aliexpress-global-switcher/README.md

 2. In Chrome Browser enable Developer Mode
   > **Settings** -> **Extensions** -> **Developer Mode** -> **ON**
 3. Click **Load unpacked** and choose folder with project
-4. Open extension on the Menu Bar and choose yout country and currency
+4. Open extension on the Menu Bar and choose your country and currency
 5. Open any aliexpress page and see results

 # Contributing